mehdishahdoost/javascript-bigindex/README.md

 </pre>
 The ISO format follows a strict standard in JavaScript.
 The other formats are not so well defined and might be browser specific.

+### Functional Programming in JavaScript

+#### what is functional programming?

+* it's programming paradigm
+* A coding style
+* A mindset
+### Functional programming features

+* Do everything with functions
+* Avoid side effect : use pure function
+* Use Higher order functions : functions can be inputs/outputs
+* Don't iterate: map, filter, reduce
+* Avoid mutability: use immutable data
+* Persisted Data structure